 Vinyl siding is a common sight on homes throughout the United States.
 It’s affordable, incredibly durable, and easy to install.
 However, it is vulnerable to damage during heavy storm conditions.
-It’s not uncommon for homeowners to notice pieces of their siding pulled away from their home’s exterior walls after severe storms.
+It’s not uncommon for Detroit Mi. homeowners to notice pieces of their siding pulled away from their home’s exterior walls after severe storms.
 When this happens, it is not always necessary to completely replace the home’s siding.
 Instead, it’s possible to perform a quick and effective patching job that will leave the siding looking and performing like new again.

 It’s vital to address damaged siding as quickly as possible.
 Gaps in your home’s siding make it easy for water, dirt, and pests to enter your home and destroy the supporting structures around the exposed area.
 Luckily, most of the best siding repair methods are easy to handle on your own with the right tools and techniques.